 Becker also recommends using your calming aromatherapy spray “on a toy, for example, or an item you've worn, so they have your familiar scent as well as the other calming scent.”
 This cozy

-sherpa dog bed is the perfect spot for a little de-stressing lavender moment.
-The blanket-like design and orthopedic foam are perfect for creating a comforting and “fear-free” setup for your pup.
-Plus, the cover is machine-washable, so you always have clean fabric that’s ready to mist with chamomile.
+dog bed is the perfect spot for a little de-stressing lavender moment.
+The donut-shaped design and faux-fur lining are perfect for creating a comforting and “fear-free” setup for your pup.
+Plus, the nonslip bottom lining is even waterproof.
 13 This Bluetooth speaker that’s pre-loaded with vet-approved pup music

 Thanks to this